 With that in mind, it’s somewhat easier to understand the mentality of many of the incidents in the Old Testament when God would summon one tribe or people-group to slaughter another entire tribe, including men, women and children.
 This understanding does not explain why God would do that (or excuse God), but it helps to understand the context, mind-set, and milieu in which such events occurred.

-Also, when one understands the biblical teaching of apokatastasis, one then realizes that all the people slaughtered throughout the Old Testament are not doomed forever, but will one day be restored and reconciled to God in ages to come and in his Kingdom.
+Also, when one understands the biblical teaching of apokatastasis, one then realizes that all the people slaughtered throughout the Old Testament are not doomed forever, but will one day be restored, redeemed, and reconciled to God in ages to come and in his Kingdom.
 I’m not suggesting that excuses all the slaughter and bloodshed in the Old Testament ordered by God, only that such understanding serves to help us comprehend that was not the final end of things for all those men, women and children who were slaughtered.
 I am not making excuses for God.

 Look at it this way, too.
 Today we would label all those killings in the Old Testament ordered by God as genocide and condemn them as war crimes.
 Remember such genocide took place a long, long time ago before the time of Jesus when very little was understood about God’s true character and nature, when human life had little or no value.
 When the mind-set and culture of people was all about death and dying.
 Killing, death, and dying—sometimes in horrible ways—was simply what most people believed in and practiced in those ancient times.
 It was simply a given that one tribe was to enslave or kill other tribes.